PGCE Secondary Science (Chemistry) will train you to become a chemistry teacher across the 11-16 or 11-18 age range.

 The grades are awarded by your mentor in conjunction with your University tutor.
 These reports, together with your record of achievement and development, facilitate your progression as a teacher.

-Grade B in chemistry at A-level (or equivalent), or grade C if you can demonstrate sustained academic progression since A-level, and at least one other science or maths A-level.
+We also require grade B in chemistry at A-level (or equivalent), or grade C if you can demonstrate sustained academic progression since A-level, and at least one other science or maths A-level.

 The University of Manchester is part of the prestigious Russell Group of universities and our research and teaching quality is recognised across the globe.